 Set time limits

-Stop when you reach your budget
+Stop when you hit your limits

-Neglecting other aspects of your life
+- Neglecting other aspects of your life

-Keeping your habits secret
+- Keeping your gambling secret

-Gambling to earn money
+- Gambling to earn money

-Borrowing money to gamble
+- Borrowing money to gamble

 If you can’t afford to gamble, you shouldn’t.
-If you’re having to sell possessions, or borrow money to pay for bills, in order to sustain your gambling habit, you shouldn’t be gambling.
+If you’re having to sell possessions or borrow money to pay for bills in order to sustain your gambling habit, you shouldn’t be gambling.

-Gambling as your only source of happiness
+- Gambling as your only source of happiness

 Do you feel content and satisfied in other areas of your life, and could you feel happy if you were to take some time off from gambling?
 Are you gambling to make you feel better when you’re upset or angry?
 It’s important to have other hobbies and sources of happiness besides gambling.